 As with any investment strategy, investors will want to manage their expectations appropriately and employ ESG metrics as part of a larger toolbox for investment analysis.

 Ready to explore sustainable investing — or add ESG-focused investments to your portfolio?
 It’s easy when you open an Active Invest account with SoFi Invest.
-SoFi’s investing platform offers commission-free trades, access to some of the top crypto coins on the market, as well as fractional shares, IPO shares, and more.
+SoFi’s investing platform offers commission-free trades on stocks and ETFs, as well as fractional shares, IPO shares, and more.